COVID vaccine cocktails: A guide to mixing and matching Pfizer, Moderna, J&J booster shots - NewsBreak

 “They both work very similarly, in that they teach your own immune system how to fight against COVID-19, but they do it in a little bit of a different manner,” Dr. Kruti Yagnik said, referring to the mRNA and viral vector vaccines.

-As soon as you’re eligible for a booster, the best option for your health and that of those around you is to get the one that’s first available, said Yagnik, an infectious disease specialist at Cleveland Clinic Indian River Hospital in Vero Beach.
+As soon as you’re eligible for a booster, the best option for your health and that of those around you is to get the one that’s first available, said Yagnik, an infectious disease specialist at Cleveland Clinic Indian River Hospital in Vero Beach, Florida.

 Vaccine-induced protection wanes over time, which is why “the booster is especially very important when it comes to preventing COVID-19 infection and severe disease,” she said.